South Australian Citizen Bushmen: History

 The squadron suffered casualties during an engagement at Lichtenburg on 26 September.
 From late 1900 to early 1901 the squadron served with the regiment in multiple engagements in western Transvaal and north of the Orange Free State.
 On 3 February it lost one man killed and an officer and five men wounded at Uitralskop.
 Collins and another man were wounded at a fierce action near Rietfontein on 16 February.
 The contingent lost only three killed or died of wounds, including Hübbe.
 Collins and Lieutenant Charles Marsh Ives were awarded the Distinguished Service Order for their actions.
 The Citizen Bushmen departed Cape Town aboard the SS Morayshire on 29 April, arriving at Adelaide about 25 June.
 As a result of having served longer than expected, senior officers present on the return voyage reported that the Bushmen contingents aboard the Morayshire were "very much out of hand the whole of the time".
 After the contingent departed, Methuen praised them in a letter to the secretary of the South Australian Bushmen's Committee, stating "I cannot conceive any body of men of whom a commander has greater reason to be proud."

+In 1903, the militia unit known as the South Australian Mounted Rifles was expanded into the 16th and 17th Australian Light Horse Regiments.
+Both regiments received an honorary banner for South African service in 1904 and the honorary distinction South Africa 1899–1902 for the service of the SAMR and SA Bushman's in the Boer War in 1908; both were awarded to units who had more than twenty members serve in the war.
+The battle honour South Africa 1899–1902 is carried by the 3rd/9th Light Horse (South Australian Mounted Rifles), which perpetuates the unit.